About Monroe College Grants

 Presidential Partnership Program (PRPG)

 Awarded to full or part-time newly admitted students from select New York State high schools who are part of the Monroe College Presidential Partnership Program.
 The grant is limited and will continue until the completion of undergraduate studies.
-Students in the program have a dedicated mentor and access to special programming and support.

 International Student Grant